scottimus-p/numbers/README.md

 Some possible future enhancements I could make:

+* Fix some stuff that's broken - typing in values for binary or hexadecimal isn't working properly right now
 * Text formatting - format the binary and hexadecimal sections so that bytes are separated by spaces to improve readability (e.g. `12ef` in hex would be displayed as `12 ef`)
 * Floating point numbers - do similar conversions for floating point numbers using the IEEE 754 standard